AlphaSW03/Learn-Data-Science-in-3-months/README.md

 # Learn Data Science in 3 Months

 ### Accelerated Learning Techniques
-- Watch videos at 2x or 3x speed using a browser extension

 - Handwrite notes as you watch for memory retention
 - Immerse yourself in the [community](https://medium.com/@exastax/top-20-data-science-blogs-and-websites-for-data-scientists-d88b7d99740)